-Pre-law advising is primarily facilitated by the Career Crossings Office in collaboration with Professor Sean Savage in political science and Professor George Trey in philosophy.
+Pre-law advising is primarily facilitated by the Career Crossings Office in collaboration with Professor Sean Savage in political science and Professor Andrew Pierce in philosophy.
 The CCO serves as resource for students seeking information on registering and preparing for the LSAT, writing resumes and personal statements, and researching law schools.
 The CCO coordinates announcements to the College community on law school fairs and events as well as information sent to the College on specific law school programs.
 Contact Stacie Jeffirs to be added to the College’s pre-law advising listserv.

 The academic departments involved in pre-law advising provide academic advising, guidance, coordinating law school information sessions for their major(s), and serving as a main point of contact for students interested in law school programs with targeted interests (e.g., civil rights, criminal law, education, environmental, family, health, immigration, sports, and entertainment).

-Stacie Jeffirs, director
+Stacie Jeffirs, Director

 Career Crossings Office

 Sean Savage, Professor

 247 Spes Unica Hall

 Department of Philosophy